Content table

 Here are three ways to increase estrogen levels naturally:

-Reduce stress: When you’re stressed out, your body amps up cortisol production, also known as the ‘stress hormone.’
+When you’re stressed out, your body amps up cortisol production, also known as the ‘stress hormone.’
 This can throw off other hormones, including estrogen.

 So do what you can to manage your stress.
-Meditate, get out in nature, and learn to say ‘no’ when needed. Â
+Meditate, get out in nature, and learn to say ‘no’ when needed.

-Maintain a healthy weight: Your ovaries produce estrogen, but so does your body fat.
+Your ovaries produce estrogen, but so does your body fat.
 This means if you’re underweight, your body may struggle in the estrogen department.
+On the flip side, if you’re overweight, your body may make too much estrogen.

-Exercise: Being active helps boost your mood and your estrogen.
+Being active helps boost your mood and your estrogen.
 One study had postmenopausal women take part in a 12-week exercise program.
-Some did aerobic exercise and others did anaerobic (e.g. weight lifting).
+Some did aerobic exercise, and others did anaerobic (e.g., weight lifting).
 They found that all exercise improved estrogen levels.
-But anaerobic exercise delivered the most benefits.Â
+But anaerobic exercise delivered the most benefits.

-What About HRT?
+What about HRT?

 Treating things naturally is always a good place to start.
-But if you need some extra support to boost your estrogen, talk with your doctor.
-They may recommend hormone replacement therapy (HRT) such as topical estrogen creams or medications.Â
+But if you need some extra support to boost your estrogen, consult your doctor.
+They may recommend Hormone Replacement Therapy (HRT) such as topical estrogen creams or medications.

 While HRT is effective, it does have risks.
 This includes an increased risk of blood clots and breast cancer.
 Speak with your healthcare provider to determine if it’s the right fit for you.